EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi/README.md

 *Skipping the rest of this step until I get the shell script written*

 ### 3. Install TensorFlow Lite runtime
-The TensorFlow team provides an interpreter-only package for TensorFlow Lite that is drastically smaller than the full TensorFlow package.
+Google provides an interpreter-only package for TensorFlow Lite that is drastically smaller than the full TensorFlow package.
 The reduced TensorFlow Lite runtime is a smaller download and takes less space on the hard drive.
 Better yet, it doesn't conflict with regular TensorFlow at all: if you've already [installed TensorFlow using my other guide](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-on-the-Raspberry-Pi), you can still install and run the TensorFlow Lite runtime without any problems.

-The [Python quickstart page of the official TensorFlow website](https://www.tensorflow.org/lite/guide/python) shows how to install the TensorFlow Lite runtime.
+Go to the [Python quickstart page of the official TensorFlow website](https://www.tensorflow.org/lite/guide/python) and follow the instructions to install the TensorFlow Lite runtime.

 If you are running Raspbian Buster (the latest release of Raspberry Pi's OS), download and install the Python 3.7 wheel file.
 If you are running Raspbian Stretch (the older release, which doesn't have Python 3.7 installed by default), download and install the Python 3.5 wheel file.
 You can see which OS you have by issuing `lsb_release -a` and checking if the Codename says "stretch" or "buster".

 <p align="center">
   <img src="https://raw.githubusercontent.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/master/doc/TFL_download_links.png">